 Knowing how to handle an emergency is helpful, especially if it involves a loved one.
 Cardiopulmonary resuscitation (CPR) can be daunting, but online healthcare CPR courses make it easy to learn.
-If you’re interested in learning more about how to do CPR and its benefits of it, take a look at this guide to help you prepare for the unexpected.
+If you’re interested in learning more about how to do CPR and its benefits of it, you can get a course at the Brampton CPR and First Aid training facility, or take a look at this guide to help you prepare for the unexpected.

 Assess the situation